emilymalecbrown/emb-static/posts/playing-around-with-peloton-api.md

 draft: true
 ---

 Slightly embarassed to admit it, but I was part of the wave of Peloton purchasers during quarantine.
-It was getting difficult to motivate to run outside with a mask, and my (then fiance, now husband) promised to also use it!
+It was getting difficult to motivate to run outside with a mask, and my (then fiancé, now husband) promised to also use it!

 I wasn't sure exactly what I was getting into, but was surprised to find that one of the most exciting aspects of the bike / app was all the data it provides about your rides.
 On Reddit, I saw that some people were pulling data from the Peloton API to and decided it would be fun to try it out for myself.

 ## The API

 In doing my research I discovered the API documented very thoroughly on [Swagger](https://app.swaggerhub.com/apis/DovOps/peloton-unofficial-api/0.2.3#/)!
-I wasn't familiar with Swagger before and this was a great
+I wasn't familiar with Swagger before and this was a great resource in learning about the API.

 ## Getting a workout